lty10086/stMSG/README.md

 All datasets used in this study are publicly available.

-- After downloading the data, please refer to the processing steps outlined in [Processing.ipynb].
+- After downloading the data, please refer to the processing steps outlined in Processing.ipynb.
-- All processed datasets can be downloaded at [stMSG_Synapse]([https://zenodo.org](https://www.synapse.org/Synapse:syn71726608/files/)) and [SpaIM_Synapse]([https://www.synapse.org](https://www.synapse.org/Synapse:syn64421787/files/)).
+- All processed datasets can be downloaded at [stMSG_Synapse](https://www.synapse.org/Synapse:syn71726608/files/) and [SpaIM_Synapse](https://www.synapse.org/Synapse:syn64421787/files/).

 The datasets should be organized in the following structure:
 |-- dataset